 I teach out of my private studio located in Beaverton, Oregon.
-I teach local and remote students through Skype.
-This beautiful and versatile teaching space allows for private instruction, workshops and even performances.
-Students are encouraged to arrive early and take advantage of the private warm-up room complete with a full length mirror, music & guitar stand, metronome and all the guitar accessories that you’ll need to get ready for your lesson.
+I teach beginning to advanced (including professional) players.
+I can work with students in person, or online through Zoom.
+Local students are encouraged to arrive early and take advantage of a warm-up room complete with a full length mirror, music & guitar stand, metronome, nail files and paper – all the guitar accessories that you’ll need to get ready for your lesson.

-Arrive early or stay late and enjoy the Japanese garden complete with koi ponds.
+Also, arrive early or stay late to enjoy the Japanese garden complete with koi ponds.